J-CF-Leung/Study_Vault/Physics/Theoretical physics/Density matrices.md

 - The _most general_ description of a quantum system
 - A _pure state_ is simply described by a _single vector_
+	- It is _coherent_ as there is a _constant phase relation_ between eigenstates

 - The _density matrix_ formalism encodes _classical probabilities_
 # The density operator